IBM/mysql-openshift/README.md

 `oc expose service customerui --insecure-skip-tls-verify=false`

 ## Test it
-Check that all pods are ready using

-`oc get pods`
+Check that all pods are ready using: `oc get pods`

 Get the route, then open it in your browser:

 `oc get routes`